 However, several factors play significant roles when it comes to site speed:

-Caching: Caching is a lightning-fast process where a browser downloads a file and have no reason to download that particular file again.
+- Caching: Caching is a lightning-fast process where a browser downloads a file and has no reason to download that particular file again.
 For instance, all stylesheets are located on company.css.

 The first time a prospective customer lands on your website or home page, the company.css is downloaded via the visitor’s browser.
 If your caching is enabled from your back-end, the visitor won’t need to download the same file again if they navigate to another page on your website.

 WordPress does not offer this feature natively but requires the use of a separate plugin known as W3 Cache.